 Breeds, colors and markings; horse selection; basic conformation; form to function; structures of the hoof; footfall sequences; vision, managed health program; nutrition principles and management practices.
-Prerequisites: None.
+Prerequisites: (RDG091 with a grade of "C" or better or equivalent as indicated by placement exam), and ((MAT090, or MAT091, or MAT092) with a grade of "C" or better or equivalent as indicated by placement exam), and (ENG091 with a grade of "C" or better or equivalent as indicated by placement exam).

-EQS120 3 credits 3 periods Equine Anatomy and Physiology
+EQS120 4 credits 4 periods Equine Anatomy and Physiology

 Study of structure and function of the equine.
-Includes cell structure and anatomy and physiology of major systems with emphasis on skeletal, muscular, and digestive systems.
-Prerequisites: None.
+Includes cell structure, anatomy and physiology of major systems with emphasis on skeletal, muscular, and digestive systems.
+Incorporates detailed discussion and identification of various anatomical parts.
+Prerequisites: EQS105 or permission of Department or Division.